This page provides information about the Climate Change Response Act 2002 and regulations under this Act.

-The Climate Change Response Act 2002 puts in place a legal framework to allow New Zealand to ratify the Kyoto Protocol and to meet its obligations under the United Nations Framework Convention on Climate Change.
+The Climate Change Response Act 2002 puts in place a legal framework to enable New Zealand to meet its international obligations under the United Nations Framework Convention on Climate Change and teh Kyoto Protocol.

 The Act includes powers for the Minister of Finance to manage New Zealand’s holdings of units that represent New Zealand’s target allocation for greenhouse gas emissions under the Protocol.
 It enables the Minister to trade those units on the international market.
 It establishes a registry to record holdings and transfers of units.
 The Act also establishes a national inventory agency to record and report information relating to greenhouse gas emissions in accordance with international requirements.

 This Act is jointly administered by the Ministry for the Environment and the Ministry of Business, Innovation and Employment.

 There are seven regulations and four orders under this Act covering a broad scope of technical regulations including general exemptions, fishing allocation plan, eligible industrial activities, removal activities, stationary energy and industrial processes, synthetic greenhouse gas levies, the New Zealand Refining Company Limited, unique emissions factors, Unit Register, waste, forestry, and fossil fuels.

 Read the Act and regulations on the NZ Legislation website.